 As a result, $f(x_{T_\epsilon}) -f^* \leq O(\epsilon)$ holds and we conclude $j_f\leq T_\epsilon$.
-Therefore, the convergence results for \autoref{strategy.simple strategy} is derived by \autoref{cor.gradient no blow cvx} and \autoref{cor.conceptual descending}. \end{proof} Notably, this complexity result is novel as trust-region methods have traditionally focused on nonconvex optimization problems, which closes the gap between the trust-region method and the cubic regularized Newton method.
-Furthermore, this result opens the possibility of accelerating the trust-region methods as we described next.
+Therefore, the convergence results for \autoref{strategy.simple strategy} is derived by \autoref{cor.gradient no blow cvx} and \autoref{cor.conceptual descending}. \end{proof} Notably, this complexity result is novel as trust-region methods have traditionally focused on nonconvex optimization problems, which closes the gap between the trust-region method and the cubic regularized Newton method for convex optimization.